 - inform our risk assessment approach with updated accurate information; and

-We have continued to issue our Procurement Compliance Standards, which sets out our expectations of suppliers, directly to many of our key suppliers and we continue to send them to the balance of suppliers working with our colleagues across our global network.
-In the event that we discover a case of modern slavery within our supply chain we will work with the supplier to implement corrective action or terminate our agreement with them.
+We have continued to issue our Procurement Compliance Standards, which sets out our expectations of suppliers, directly to many of our key suppliers and we continue to send them to new and existing suppliers, working with our colleagues across our global network.
+In the event that we discover a case of modern slavery within our supply chain we will first seek to work with the supplier to implement corrective action (including appropriate training).
+Only where appropriate will we seek to terminate our agreement with them.

 TRAINING AVAILABLE TO OUR PEOPLE

-- continue to assess and monitor the risks in our Supply Chain using our new systems and tools;
+- continue to assess and monitor the risks in our supply chain using our systems and tools;

 Chair and Senior Partner

 Herbert Smith Freehills Paris LLP

 Exchange House Services Limited